petrodlc/test/docs/Documentation/Spectra/Properties/data.md

 ### Setter

+Raplace the old data with a copy of the data provided, and resets all other attributes except [`name`]({{ site.url }}/Documentation/Spectra/Properties/name) to their default value.

 #### Parameters
 {: .no_toc }
 - data (array like (`float`) of shape (*, 3, *)):\
-  the data to store ; will be copied ; resets all other attributes except name to their default value
+  the data to store

 ### Deleter